 The most requested gift by far

-Over $970 million worth of gift card cash went unused in 2015 alone.
+Over $970 million in gift card cash went unused in 2015 alone.
 Meanwhile, total gift card spending in 2015 clocked in at $130 billion, up 6% from the year before.
-Despite the billions of dollars that have gone unused it is still estimated that gift card sales will make another 9% jump this year.
+Despite the billions of dollars that go unused, it’s estimated that gift card sales will make another 9% jump this year.

-Since 2005, it is estimated that there is $45.7 billion floating around in unused gift card balances.
+Since 2005, some $45.7 billion has been floating around in unused gift card balances.
 For cards that are lost or accidentally thrown away, that money may never be used.

 Why this isn’t free money for companies

-Further, closed-loop gift cards (gift cards that can only be used at a single store or chain) are generally bought through card vendors.
-These vendors can charge for everything from setup for the merchant to stocking the card inventory.
+Further, closed-loop gift cards — or gift cards that can be used at a single store or chain only — are generally bought through card vendors.
+These vendors can charge for everything from setup to stocking the card inventory.
 When you’re not using, they’re losing.

 The state of gift cards in 2016

-Despite all of the unused gift cards out there, 2016 is slated to bring on even more gift card purchases.
-It’s estimated that $140 billion will be spent on gift cards in U.S. in 2016 alone.
-To give you an idea of just how much money that is: the same amount could be used to buy the Chicago Cubs 140 times over (with their recent World Series win that might not be a bad idea).
-Of that $140 billion it’s projected that over $1 billion will go unspent, and that’s still enough to buy the Chicago Cubs once.
+To give you an idea of just how much money that is, with $140 billion you could buy the Chicago Cubs 140 times over.
+(Given their recent World Series win, that might not be a bad idea.)
+Of that $140 billion, it’s projected that over $1 billion will go unspent.
+Still enough to buy the Chicago Cubs once.

 So what do you do with a drawer full of gift cards?